Here is some good news for mums who had children in their 30s and 40s

 "The negative association [between mum's age and children's cognitive ability] in the earlier cohorts appears to be associated with the fact that the children born to older mothers in these cohorts were more likely to have been high parity births than their counterparts in the 2001 cohort."

-Meaning, of course, that back in the day, older mums were more likely to be giving birth to their third or fourth child if they were in their 30s or 40s, not baby #1.
+Meaning that back in the day, older mums were more likely to be giving birth to their third or fourth child if they were in their 30s or 40s, not baby #1.
 This matters when you know that many studies have shown that firstborn children typically perform better on cognitive ability tests, with a recent study showing eldest kids receive more "mental stimulation" from their parents.